deepraining/lila/docs/file.md

 ## html file

-you can split one html file into pieces, and use [webpack require](https://webpack.js.org/loaders/html-loader/) import pieces into the main html file.
+you can split one html file into pieces, and use [webpack require](https://webpack.js.org/loaders/html-loader/) to import pieces into the main html file.

 example
 ```